Information for Mesothelioma Caregivers

 These tasks are time-consuming and often physically and emotionally demanding.
 They easily interfere with the caregiver's own life and work, and as a result can take a toll on the caregiver.
-However, research shows that caregivers who take care of their own needs and get the information, help, and support they need are better prepared to take care of their loved ones.
+However, research shows that caregivers who take care of their own needs and get the information, help, and support they require are better prepared to take care of their loved ones.
 Below, we have prepared information that we believe can be of help to caregivers.
-For any questions not addressed on this page, and for caregiver support groups, please contact Mary Hesdorffer, Nurse Practitioner at firstname.lastname@example.org or (703) 879-3920.
+For any questions not addressed on this page, and for caregiver support group information, please contact Jill Zajac at firstname.lastname@example.org.

 It is extremely important for caregivers to be in equally good communication with both their loved ones and doctors.
 Due to patient confidentiality, a doctor may not be allowed to talk with the caregiver unless the patient is also present.
 One solution to this problem is to submit a signed consent form from the patient, giving the doctor permission to speak about their medical care and options directly to the caregiver.

-It is essential for a caregiver to take care of themselves, and not just the patient.
+It is essential for a caregiver to take care of oneself, and not just the patient.
 A caregiver cannot provide consistent and ongoing support and care unless their own needs are being met.

 Caregivers are prone to feeling alone, helpless, guilty, confused, or angry.
-These feelings in small doses are normal.
-When they become overwhelming, they may cause depression.
+These feelings in small doses are normal, but when they become overwhelming, they may cause depression.
 Some symptoms of depression include extreme fatigue, anger, lack of energy, and frequent crying.
 Feelings of depression shouldn't be viewed as a sign of weakness, rather a sign that something is out of balance and needs addressing.

-Children in the household who are too young to help, can often feel abandoned and alone.
+Children in the household who are too young to help can often feel abandoned and alone.
 It is important for a caregiver to spend time with children and talk over their fears and concerns.
-While keeping routines during this time is important in maintaining a semblance of normalcy, doings so can become overwhelming for the caregiver.
+Keeping routines during this time is important in maintaining a semblance of normalcy, but doings so can become overwhelming for the caregiver.
 Seeking help from friends, family members and community members is recommended.